the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 And you'll want to be very intentional about which tools your agent calls in various query scenarios.

-#### Going back to `bugtriager`
+#### Back to `bugtriager`

-Let's say you're running your `main_app` locally, saving logs to a logfile on the fly.
+Let's say you're running your `main_app` locally and writing logs on the fly.

 Your agent has a `check_logs` tool to inspect these logs at runtime.

 At least, in theory.

-You intentionally send a malformed request to your `main_app` service, triggering a 422 error.
+You intentionally send a malformed request to `main_app`, triggering a 422 error.

-You go to test that your agent can figure all this out:
+You test that your agent can figure all this out:

 ```
 User: why am I getting a 422?